Should You Offer Your Services as a Paid Medical Expert?

 - Do you have sufficient flexibility in your schedule and patient coverage support to be able to appear in court when required?
 Is the case simple, or will you need to review voluminous medical records, meet with the attorney repeatedly, give a lengthy deposition, and spend hours in court?

 - If you cannot spare the time and do not have the practice coverage to ensure follow-through on your own patients, avoid offering expert opinions beyond those that you are required to give.
-Once you make the commitment to be the case medical expert, you should see it through regardless of the amount of time, inconvenience, and disruption to patient care that may result.
+Once you make the commitment to be the case medical expert, you should see it through regardless of the amount of time, inconvenience, or disruption to patient care that may result.

 - How well do you verbally spar without a script, and how do you handle the stress of being challenged in front of a room of spectators?